-For information with respect to the security ownership of certain beneficial owners, the Directors and Executive Officers, see the section entitled "Stock ownership -Security ownership of certain beneficial owners and management" in our definitive Proxy Statement to be filed with the Securities and Exchange Commission and delivered to shareholders in connection with our 2022 Annual Meeting of Shareholders, which is incorporated herein by reference.
+For information with respect to the security ownership of certain beneficial owners, the directors and executive officers, see the section entitled "Stock ownership - Security ownership of certain beneficial owners and management" in our definitive Proxy Statement to be filed with the Securities and Exchange Commission and delivered to shareholders in connection with our 2023 Annual Meeting of Shareholders, which is incorporated herein by reference.

-The following table provides information as of December 31, 2021 for (i) all equity compensation plans previously approved by the Company's shareholders, and (ii) all equity compensation plans not previously approved by the Company's shareholders.
+The following table provides information as of December 31, 2022 for (i) all equity compensation plans previously approved by the Company's shareholders, and (ii) all equity compensation plans not previously approved by the Company's shareholders.
 Since May 4, 2017, the Company has only issued awards under the 2017 Verizon Communications.
-Inc. Long-Term Incentive Plan (2017 LTIP), which provides for awards of stock options, restricted stock, restricted stock units, performance stock units and other equity-based hypothetical stock units to employees of Verizon and its subsidiaries.
+Inc. Long-Term Incentive Plan (2017 LTIP), which provides for awards of stock options, restricted stock, restricted stock units, performance stock units and other equity-based hypothetical stock units to employees of Verizon.
 No new awards are permitted to be issued under any other equity compensation plan.
 In accordance with SEC rules, the table does not include outstanding awards that are payable solely in cash by the terms of the award, and such awards do not reduce the number of shares remaining for issuance under the 2017 LTIP.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) a exer of ou oj wari eighted- verage cise price tstanding ptions, rants and ghts (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 15,418,509 (1 1) \$ (2) 76,246,373 (3) Equity compensation plans not approved by security holders 100,883 (4 4) Total 15,519,392 \$ 76,246,373
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) c Weighted- average exercise price of outstanding options, varrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 21,078,199 (1) \$ (2) 68,502,052 (3) Equity compensation plans not approved by security holders 92,978 (4) Total 21,171,177 \$ 68,502,052

-(1) This amount includes: 15,418,509 of common stock subject to outstanding restricted stock units and performance stock units, including dividend equivalents accrued on such awards through December 31, 2021.
+(1)This amount includes: 21,078,199 shares of common stock subject to outstanding restricted stock units and performance stock units, including dividend equivalents accrued on such awards through December 31, 2022.
 This does not include performance stock units, deferred stock units and deferred share equivalents payable solely in cash.